TeamNewPipe/website/_posts/2026-04-01-google-referral-program.md

 We hope for other projects such as [F-Droid](https://f-droid.org) to follow our example and sign up for this referral program!
 With the earned commissions, development work to fight Google and become more independent should be much easier to fund.

 Please feel free to reach out to our head of acting deputy press secretary, Mr. Torsten Sträter, for more information on the exact conditions.
-Call in under +49 163 1737743 (available Sunday 11-11:15am) or text him on WhatsApp´.
+Call in under +49 163 1737743 (available Sunday 11-11:15am) or text him on WhatsApp.

 ## References